SkyLeite/WeebBot-v2/README.md

 - `!eq disable`: Disables EQ Alerts on the channel the message is sent to.

 And a lot more to come!

+## Donations

+Please follow [this link](http://kazesenoue.moe/donate.html) if you wish to contribute with server costs.
+Thanks <3